CLI Reference

 Options

---schema PATH, -s PATH(required) - Path to LinkML schema file--target-class TEXT, -t TEXT- Target class to validate--dry-run / --no-dry-run, -n / -N- Show changes without applying (default: dry-run)--auto-fix-threshold FLOAT, -a FLOAT- Minimum similarity for auto-fixes (default: 0.95)--output PATH, -o PATH- Output file path (default: overwrite with backup)--config PATH- Path to repair configuration file--cache-dir PATH, -c PATH- Directory for caching references--verbose, -v- Verbose output with detailed logging--help- Show help message
+--schema PATH, -s PATH(required) - Path to LinkML schema file--target-class TEXT, -t TEXT- Target class to validate--dry-run / --no-dry-run, -n / -N- Show changes without applying (default: dry-run)--auto-fix-threshold FLOAT, -a FLOAT- Minimum similarity for auto-fixes (default: 0.95)--output PATH, -o PATH- Output file path (default: overwrite with backup)--config PATH- Path to configuration file (.yaml)--cache-dir PATH, -c PATH- Directory for caching references--verbose, -v- Verbose output with detailed logging--help- Show help message

 Examples